Skip to main content

 • Net Present Value: Present-day value of currency projected in the future, with the investment required subtracted

-• Outcome: Change created by a social impact campaign.
-Outcomes may be foreseen/unforeseen and positive/negative.
+• Outcome: Change created by a social impact campaign (which may be foreseen or unforeseen, and positive or negative)

 • Outputs: A method of describing an activity using stakeholder inputs in quantitative terms